-Buyers and sellers need the services of an attorney to perform the title search, obtain insurance, and look for violations/liens on the building as well as negotiate a contract (initial agreement which outlines the deposit).
+Buyers and sellers need the services of an attorney to perform the title search, obtain insurance, and look for violations/liens on the building as well as negotiate a contract ( the initial agreement which outlines the deposit).
 In addition, other professionals are needed to check important details.
-Appraisers discover the fair market value of a NYC property.
-Architects handle the technical side and look into the property's condition.
+Appraisers discover the fair market value of an NYC property.
+Architects handle the technical side and look into the property’s condition.
 Surveyors check on the measurements of the property, and for that final step, mortgage brokers help buyers obtain loans.
 Elika connects foreign buyers with the best professionals in the industry.

 The new buyer’s details are recorded at closing by the buyer’s attorney who will submit them to the New York City Register.
 At purchase, the documents are photographed, copied, and filed for future reference.

 Yes, Elika Management ensures a hassle-free process when investing in the largest real estate market in the world.
 New York City is an investment goldmine, offering high returns as property values regularly increase.
 We manage every aspect of buying, leasing and selling property in New York City, so you enjoy a profitable and stress-free experience.